Disentangled Representation Learning and Generation with Manifold Optimization: Connections with the Evidence Lower Bound

-which is a lower bound to the ELBO, since the KL divergence in (II) is positive.
-The hyper-parameters $\gamma,\sigma,\sigma_0$ take a fixed value.
+which is a lower bound to the ELBO, since the KL divergence in (II) is positive. {For details of the derivation, see Appendix.} The hyper-parameters $\gamma,\sigma,\sigma_0$ take a fixed value.
 Up to additive constants, the terms (I) and (II) of \eqref{eq:ProbaRKM0} match the objective \eqref{eq:ReducedObjective}.
 The third term (III) in \eqref{eq:ProbaRKM0} is optimized after the training of the first two terms.
 It can be written as follows

 with $\Sigma_0 =\mathbb{P}_{U}C_{\bm{\theta}}\mathbb{P}_{U}+\sigma^2\mathbb{P}_U+\delta^2 \mathbb{P}_{U^\perp}$.
 Hence, in that case, the optimal covariance matrix is diagonalized $ \Sigma = U(\diag(\bm{\lambda})+\sigma^2\mathbb{I}_{m})U^\top + \delta^2\mathbb{P}_{U_{\perp}}, $ with $\bm{\lambda}$ denoting the principal values of the PCA.